cmaureir/progra-alma/lectures/lecture2.rst

 The first three lines are assignments, and the last one is a function call.
 Running the program,
-each of these sentences is executed, one after the other, once.
+each of these statements is executed, one after the other, once.

-.. index:: control sentence
+.. index:: control statement

-Besides the simple sentences,
-which are sequentially executed, there are the **control sentences** allowing modify the program flow introducing cycles and conditionals.
+Besides the simple statements, which are sequentially executed, there are the **control statements** allowing modify the program flow introducing loops and conditionals.

 .. index:: conditional

-A **conditional** is a sentence set which can or can not execute, depending of a condition result.
+A **conditional** is a statement set which can or can not execute, depending of a condition result.

-.. index:: cycle
+.. index:: loop

-A **cycle** is a sentence set
+A **loop** is a statement set
 which are executed several times, until one of the end condition was satisfied.

 .. index:: indentation

-The conditionals and the cycles contains other sentences.
+The conditionals and the loops contains other statements.
 To indicate this relation
-python use the **identation**: the contained sentences are not writed in the same column that the control sentence, but more to the right::
+python use the **identation**: the contained statements are not writed in the same column that the control statement, but more to the right::

     n = int(raw_input())